 The winter months are also the perfect time to declutter your garage by installing shelving or other space-saving equipment.
-In fact, fall and winter are great times of year for decluttering your garage - click here to find out why.
 And, if you need to store some things during a garage project, a BigSteelBox can be a great option for temporary storage (see #4).

 4. Temporary storage makes winter renos easier